-Question 2.
-You are given a set of n widgets and a positive integer G. Each widget also has a froob f_i (a positive real number) and a grump g_i (a positive integer).
-As you can tell from their names, froob is good and grump is bad.
 Your goal is to pick a subset of the widgets such that their total froob is as big as possible (yay!), but subject to the constraint that their total grump must be $\leq G$ (you can only deal with so much grump).

-Design and analyze an algorithm to find an optimal subset, given as input the number of widgets n, the maximum grump G, and two size-n arrays containing the froob and grump values for the widgets.
-Be sure your algorithm finds not just the maximum possible froob but an actual subset of widgets which has that total froob.
+- (a) Design and analyze an O(nG)-time algorithm to find an optimal subset, given as input the number of widgets n, the maximum grump G, and two size-n arrays containing the froob and grump values for the widgets.
+Be sure your algorithm finds not just the maximum possible froob but an actual subset of widgets which has that total froob. - (b) Explain (one sentence should be sufficient) why the problem would be much harder if the grump values were allowed to be positive real numbers rather than just positive integers.